africanvisionmalawi/avm-site/src/pages/about-us/where-we-work/index.md

 title: Where we work
 description: We work in an area some 30km from the capital city, Lilongwe.
 The area we cover is 400km2 with a local population of 45,000.
-We have built an ecological centre called Sam's Village in our core area and an office near the capital, Lilongwe.
+We have built an ecological training and conference centre called Sam's Village in our core area and an office near Lilongwe.

 ---
 ![Centres map](/img/centres.png "Centres Map")